lostipani/process_photo/README.md

-Compilation steps and execution on Linux machine
+Compilation steps and execution on Linux machine.
+Write your main accordingly to the input.

 1. CMakeLists.txt with following:
     ```